mswjs/msw/README.md

 <h1 align="center">MSW</h1>

-<p align="center">Serverless offline-first API mocking for your client applications.</p>
+<p align="center">Serverless offline client-side API mocking for your applications.</p>

 ## Features

 - **Serverless**.
 Doesn't establish any servers, lives entirely in a browser;
 - **Deviation-free**.
-Request the same resources you would in production, and let MSW handle the mocking of the relative responses;
+Request the same resources you would in production, and let MSW handle the mocking of the respective responses;
 - **Mocking as a tool**.
-Enable/disable/change mocking logic on runtime without any compilations or rebuilds.
+Enable/disable/change mocking logic on runtime instantly without any compilations or rebuilds.
 Control the MSW lifecycle from your browser's DevTools.
+- **Essentials**.
+Emulate status codes, headers, cookies, delays, and more.

 ## Motivation